A German Immigrant Girl Shares Her Adventure

 And Augusta's conjecture proved true.
 In a few days, Mrs. Linndon received from her husband the following letter.
 It had been written before Augusta's but had been delayed somewhere on the way:

 "My Dear Gertrude,---I have just heard, for the first time, of your father's failure and death and your unfortunate situation in a foreign land.
-I have been informed of it by Augusta Van Ambrose, who is now a servant in my house, and from several conversations, I have had with her, I am convinced that I have been hasty and fear that I have deeply wronged a true and noble heart.
+I have been informed of it by Augusta Van Ambrose, who is now a servant in my house, and from several conversations I have had with her, I am convinced that I have been hasty and fear that I have deeply wronged a true and noble heart.
 I shall be happy to receive you if you can forgive this and still desire to return to me.

 " I will come to America for you if you desire it, but if you are as anxious to see us as the children and I are to see you, you will not delay.
-Please write me when you will sail, and I will meet you at the port.
-I send you with these five hundred dollars, which will be ample enough to defray the expenses of your journey home if you come at once.
+Please write to me when you sail, and I will meet you at the port.
+I send you these five hundred dollars, which will be ample enough to defray the expenses of your journey home if you come at once.
 If you have any debts, I will settle those afterward.

 "Your affectionate husband,